 We invite Union Vale residents and our neighbors to participate and help us collect as many tabs as possible!

 According to RMHC of the Capital Region’s website, it states they collect aluminum pull tabs which are recycled to raise funds for their mission.
-They suggest collecting tabs from soda, soup, pet food, and other canned goods such as tennis ball cans and anything else with a metal pull tab.
+They suggest collecting aluminum tabs from soda, soup, pet food, and other canned goods such as tennis ball cans and anything else with an aluminum pull tab.
 RMHC works with a local recycler to redeem the tabs for money to support families with seriously ill or injured children.

 Supporters and friends of all ages can pull together to help children and families!

-What is a Pull Tab: A pull tab is the piece of metal that opens aluminum cans.
+What is a Pull Tab: A pull tab is the piece of aluminum that opens the cans.
 Like the can, the pull tab can be recycled and redeemed for cash.
 It is a small yet valuable item!

 Steel vs.Aluminum: Aluminum pull tabs only.
 You can determine one from the other by using a magnet.